FEUP-LDTS-2023/project-l02gr01/docs/README.md

 > This section should describe 3 to 5 different code smells that you have identified in your current implementation.

+- Perharps, the Menu model is not very optimized.
+The isSelected(i) and isExitSelected and isStartSelected are very co-dependent.
+(TO BE REVIEWED)

 ### TESTING

 - Screenshot of coverage report.